La Valette Club Review Malta

 Perhaps some more exciting options are the free passes which tend to be provided as a perk with credit cards.
-A great example of this would be the 2 free Lounge Club passes which come with the free (for the first year) American Express Gold Card (reviewed here).
-Lounge Club offer over 350 airport lounges in 200 airports and are a partner of the La Valette Club Lounge Malta Airport.
-Once you’ve used your 2 free passes you will be charged £15 for each visit to a Lounge Club lounge – in this case significantly cheaper than booking directly.
+A great example of this would be the 2 free Lounge Club passes which come with the (free for the first year) American Express Gold Card (reviewed here).
+Lounge Club offer over 350 airport lounges in 200 airports and are a partner of La Valette Club Lounge Malta Airport.
+Once you’ve used your 2 free passes you will be charged £20 for each visit to a Lounge Club lounge – in this case significantly cheaper than booking directly.

 Arrival to the La Valette Club Lounge

-Benefitting from La Valette Premium Security, I made my way past the queues and through airport security in next to no time.
-The lounge is accessed by an elevator close to the departure gates and whilst Malta airport is relatively small, first impressions of the lounge were good and there had clearly been some money spent on it in the last couple of years.
+Benefiting from La Valette Premium Security, I made my way past the queues and through airport security in next to no time.
+The lounge is accessed by an elevator close to the departure gates and whilst Malta Airport is relatively small, first impressions of the lounge were good and there had clearly been some money spent on it in the last couple of years.

 Upon arrival there were no queues and I was welcomed by a friendly member of staff.